exonum/exonum-doc/src/advanced/consensus/requests.md

 This algorithm determines the node's behavior at different stages of the consensus algorithm if the node needs to request information from other nodes.
+The following subsections describe the triggered situations that cause specific behavior.

 For each sent request, the node stores `RequestState` which includes number of request attempts made and list of nodes that have the required information.
 When